fluid-queue/fluid-queue/CONTRIBUTING.md

 We would recommend using the following tags if possible, to maintain consistency within the repository:

 - `feature`: implementation of new features
-- `bugfix`: fixing a bug or regression in an existing feature
+- `bugfix`: fixing a bug or regression in an existing feature; should be based on and merged into `develop`
+- `hotfix`: an urgent bug fix based on and merged into `main`
 - `docs`: working on the included documentation
 - `refactor`: refactoring part of the codebase without intruducing a new feature or fixing any bugs
 - `dev`: working on the repository's workflows, linter configuration, etc
+- `archive`: scrapped features and old branches that have value as artifacts of how we handled certain things

 This is not an exhaustive list of tags that can be used, however it should cover most cases.